Zettlr/zettlr-docs/docs/en/advanced/yaml-frontmatter.md

 YAML frontmatters can be defined at the beginning of a file, by starting on the first line with three dashes (`---`) and ending the frontmatter either with three dashes or three dots (the former variant is more common).
 They contain valid YAML and can be used to define arbitrary variables.
 They come in handy for a variety of use cases.

+!!! tip

-> For a more concise documentation of what you can do with YAML frontmatters, please refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).
+    For a more concise documentation of what you can do with YAML frontmatters, please refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).

 ## Defining a YAML frontmatter